Julie only offers online sessions at this time.

-Spiritual formation is the ancient practice of cultivating one's spirit or soul ( psyche ) through readings, reflection, discussion, prayer, and various exercises aimed at matters of both immediate and eternal importance.
+Spiritual formation is the ancient practice of cultivating one's spirit or soul ( psyche ) through readings, reflection, discussion, prayer, community, and various exercises aimed at matters of both immediate and eternal importance.
 Julie specializes in the practice of Christian formation through her seminary training and post-graduate studies with the American Association of Pastoral Counselors as well as her ongoing personal growth through silent retreats, journaling, reading (see resource page for her favorites), and communal worship.

 "The unexamined life is not worth living."